Covers of surfaces, Kleinian groups, and the curve complex: Hyperbolic surfaces and -manifolds

-Recall that the area of a hyperbolic disk of radius $r>0$ is $4\pi \sinh^{2}(r/2)$, and therefore by the Gauss-Bonnet theorem the radius of $\tilde{B}$ is at most
+Recall that the area of a hyperbolic disk of radius $r>0$ is $4\pi \sinh^{2}(r/2)$, and therefore by the Gauss-Bonnet theorem the radius of $\widetilde{B}$ is at most

-Hence the length of $\tilde{\rho}$ is at most
+Hence the length of $\widetilde{\rho}$ is at most

 When $S$ is closed, this concludes the proof.
-When $S$ has cusps, the above argument gives us the desired loop unless the element of $\pi_{1}(S,x)$ represented by $\rho$ is peripheral about a puncture, $p$.
-In this case, recall that $Q_{p}$ (resp. $H_{p}$) denotes the quotient of a maximal horocycle $\tilde{Q_{p}}$ (resp. a standard horocycle $\tilde{H_{p}}$).
+When $S$ has cusps, the above argument gives us the desired loop unless $\rho$ is a peripheral loop that circles a puncture $p$ of $S$.
+In this case, recall that $Q_{p}$ (resp. $H_{p}$) denotes the quotient of a maximal horocycle $\widetilde{Q}_p$ (resp. a standard horocycle $\widetilde{H_{p}}$).

 Suppose first that $x$ lies in the standard cusp neighborhood.
 Since $x \in \hat{S}_{\delta}$, (\ref{metric on cusp}) implies that the distance $d_{S}(x, H_{p})$ between $x$ and $H_{p}$ satisfies